Krishnanandh16/Projects/Master thesis/README.md

-# Master thesis on top in "Supply chain manamnet in production industries"
+# Master thesis on topic "Supply chain manamnet in production industries"